akando42/next-map/public/content/posts/07-24/index.md

 tags: ['Robert Mueller', 'William Barr', 'Justice Department', 'Special Counsel', 'FBI','Election Interference','Conspire','Collusion','Russia','Trump Campaign','Paul Manafort','National Emergency','Spykman World','GeoGenetics']
 published: true
 ---

-### Putin checkmated Hillary Clinton by returning the favor during 2016 US Game of Throne.
+### Putin checkmated Hillary Clinton by returning the favor during 2016 US Game of Throne
 The Russian reviving empire effectively executed the famous CIA-style regime change, helped Donald John Trump to overpower Hillary Rodham Clinton to become the king of America with the help of fake news and social media trolls.
 By the end of the investigation, the special counsel Robert Mueller can not find enough evidence to prove that Trump campaign cheated with Russian help cause the GRU aka KGB too good at cleaning their tracks.

 ![Facebook Ads vs Google Ads](https://storage.googleapis.com/spykman-world/Russian%20Jews%20and%20Chinese%20Control%20Ads%20Market.png)